sgsaenger/vipster/INSTALL.md

 By adding `-D VIPSTER_PYWIDGET=ON` to the build of the Qt-frontend, a python terminal with embedded vipster bindings is enabled.

+#### Interactive forcefield calculations

+Adding `-D VIPSTER_LAMMPS=ON` to the build of the Qt-frontend enables embedding [LAMMPS](https://lammps.sandia.gov).
+Currently it is possible to use the UFF or a custom forcefield.
+Vipster either uses a installation found in the `CMAKE_PREFIX_PATH` or builds LAMMPS as part of Vipster's build process.
+Please refer to the [Manual](https://lammps.sandia.gov/doc/Manual.html) for information about build configuration and additional features.

 ### Standalone Python-bindings

 These bindings should work on every platform that has python in its `$PATH`.